Learning Abroad Center

 Coursework

-This program appeals to students looking to engage with Danish culture and education as it exists in Copenhagen.
+Engage with Danish culture and education as it exists in Copenhagen.
 While abroad, work hands-on in classrooms guided by Danish teachers to gain an understanding of Danish academics and special education.
-Outside the classroom, enjoy immersive cultural experiences in the Copenhagen area.
+Outside of the classroom, enjoy immersive cultural experiences in the Copenhagen area.

 This opportunity is open to any and all majors across the university and other university students.

 Coursework will be largely discussion and experience centered, including a fieldwork portfolio of materials created while abroad and a daily experience journal.
-Students will receive credit for Community Engaged Learning (CEL).
+You will receive credit for Community Engaged Learning (CEL).

 Receive credit for: EPSY 3705 (including field experience hours for many professional programs)